onthebusiness/harelang.org/content/tutorials/introduction.md

       tagged unions can distinguish between them.
 In the sample code, the `example` type is an alias for `void`, but the tagged union can distinguish it from `void`.
+- title: Type assertions
+  sample: |
+      use fmt;

+      export fn main() void = {
+      	let x: (int | uint) = 1337u;
+      	fmt::printfln("x is uint: {}", x is uint);
+      	fmt::printfln("x as uint: {}", x as uint);
+      };
+  details: |
+      Type assertions allow you to "assert" the value of a tagged union is of a certain type, via the `as` operator, or to simply test for a certain type, via the `is` operator.

+      The `as` operator will allow you to treat a tagged union as one of its member types without explicitly testing to make sure it's valid first.
+      Hare will check the tag to make sure your assumption holds up, and will terminate the program if the assumption was wrong.
+Try taking the "u" off of "1337u" in this sample to see this effect in action.

+      The `is` operator just checks the tag and returns a boolean, true or false, which states whether or not the tag is selected for the given type.
 - title: Gracefully handling errors
   sample: |
       use fmt;